IBM/example-health-apis/README.md

 - The source code is included in the [HCAZ_Source](HCAZ_Source) folder.

 - The source code includes JCL files to install the application.
-Some changes may need to be made to the JCL depending on your installation.
-If you have any questions ask your organization's z/OS System Programmer or a z/OS System Administrator.
+Some changes may need to be made to the JCL to match the target installation.
+If you have any questions, ask your organization's z/OS System Programmer or a z/OS System Administrator.

 ## 2. Create the DB2 database and tables

 - Assumptions/Prerequisites

-  - You have DB2 v12 on z/OS (or DB2 v11 with REST enablement PTFs)
+  - DB2 v12 on z/OS (or DB2 v11 with REST enablement PTFs)

-  - You have administrative authority to create database elements
+  - Administrative authority to create database elements

-  - You have knowledge of database and table creation commands
+  - Knowledge of database and table creation commands

 - Pre-work: